mohammed-uzair/fallen/README.md

 A library to detect falls, frequent falls and shakes in Android devices, store data in local database and display notifications.
 Also a public API to get all the events from the database, you can get filter list of events as well.

+Fallen also detects frequent falls, meaning any fall that happens again within 5 seconds of the earlier fall.
+You can also change its values.

 I will support more event gestures in future.

 # I am falling app